telerik/ajax-docs/controls/ajaxmanager/how-to/exclude-controls-from-ajaxifying.md

 ````

-Please note that you have to replace the CONTROL_ID string with the actual name of the control that triggers the AJAX request.

-## Add the Postback Function Manually
+## Adding the Postback Function Manually

-1. Implement the **realPostBack** function into your aspx/ascx file1.
+1. Implement the `realPostBack` function into your `aspx` or `ascx` file.

-1. Add a custom **OnClick** attribute to the control (Button in this case)(**Example 3**)).
+1. Add a custom `OnClick` attribute to the control, in this case, the Button.

-Example 3: ASPX

 ````ASP.NET
 <telerik:RadCodeBlock ID="codeblock1" runat="server">